martadavma/PigeonholePrinciple/README.md

 Satisfiable and finds an assignmenet where each Pigeon is in one nest.
-- My personal computer can hold up to n = 13, for which it needs 3 minutes and 40 seconds, however, n = 5 is solved in 0.01 seconds.
+- My personal computer can hold up to n = 13, for which it needs 3 minutes and 40 seconds.
+For n = 14, after 50 minutes, the program was killed.
+However, up to n = 7 it is solved in 0.01 seconds.